google/play-unity-plugins/README.md

 include the empty monolithic Play Core library as a gradle dependency.
 This will override the version of the Play Core library included by Unity and resolve the duplicate class errors and manifest merger failures.

+## Data Collection

+The Google Play Plugins for Unity may collect version related data to allow Google to improve the product, including:

+* App’s package name
+* App’s package version
+* Google Play Plugins for Unity's version

+This data will be collected when you upload your app package to the Play Console.
+To opt-out of this data collection process, remove the packagename.metadata.jar file found under each plugin's `Runtime/Plugins` folder.

+Note, this data collection related to your use of the Google Play Plugins for Unity and Google’s use of the collected data is separate and independent of Google’s collection of your library dependencies for Java-based SDKs or wrappers around Unity plugins when you upload your app package to the Play Console.

 ## Related plugins

 ### Google Play Games plugin for Unity